MrJGao/qgis_dev/README.md

 # qgis_dev

-a basic qgis-based standalone application
+A basic qgis-based standalone application

-This repository is mainly for sync with my [bolg papers about QGis development](http://blog.csdn.net/deirjie?viewmode=list).
-And is mainly focused on the topics of basic GIS functions such as:
+This repository shows examples of [my blog about QGis C++ development](http://blog.csdn.net/deirjie?viewmode=list).
+The application contains some basic GIS functions such as:

 * displaying GIS dataset(vector and raster).
 * linking the map canvas with layer tree manage view.